scopeusc/scope-f19/lesson-5/README.md

 export default Calculator;
 ```

 So far we have created all the components and stacked them together to create the basic structure.
-Now we just need to import the calculator in the index.js file and render in there.
-So we will need to import react and react-dom and we will use the render method of ReactDOM to render the calculator component.
-The index.js file’s contents are shown below.
+Now we just need to import the calculator in the `index.js` file and render in there.
+We will need to import react and react-dom and we will use the render method of ReactDOM to render the calculator component.
+The `index.js` file’s contents are shown below.

 ```js
 import React from 'react';